Exodus of election officials raises concerns of partisanship - News Break

 Races for county offices receive far less attention than those for statewide positions, and many of those roles aren’t up for election for another year or more.
 Still, partisanship has already seeped into the process.

-Republicans in Michigan of the state election board after he voted to certify Biden’s win in the state.
-In Scott County, Iowa, a GOP board chose not to hold a special election after of the longtime top elections official, a Democrat, and instead appointed a Republican.
+Republicans in Michigan chose not to re-nominate a GOP member of the state election board after he voted to certify Biden’s win in the state.
+In Scott County, Iowa, a GOP board chose not to hold a special election after the abrupt resignation of the longtime top elections official, a Democrat, and instead appointed a Republican.

-The exodus comes as Republicans in a number of states on local election officials or makes it easier to remove them, as part of the GOP campaign to rewrite rules for voting and administering elections.
+The exodus comes as Republicans in a number of states pursue legislation that imposes new fines or criminal penalties on local election officials or makes it easier to remove them, as part of the GOP campaign to rewrite rules for voting and administering elections.

 A new law in Iowa imposes a $10,000 fine on election administrators for a technical infraction of election rules.
 A similar law in Florida could lead to $25,000 fines for election supervisors if a ballot drop box is accessible outside early voting hours or is left unsupervised.